The 6 Best Chess Opening Repertoire Builders in 2026

 - Unified platform: openings, tactics, and endgames in one place

-Pricing: Free basics.
-Gold membership unlocks advanced filters and unlimited training.
+Pricing: free basics.
+Gold membership around $3.50/month unlocks advanced filters and unlimited training.

-Best For: Data-focused players who want statistical evidence for their move choices.
-Particularly useful at 1500+ where move-order choices start to matter.
+Best For: data-focused players who want statistical evidence for their move choices.
+Particularly useful at 1500+ where move-order subtleties start to matter.

 Pros: